bsdimp/freebsd-git-docs/faq.md

 out the commits, and then use the above method to split the branch.

 So let's assume that there's just one commit with a clean tree.
-You can either use `git rebase` with a `rework` line, or you can use this with the commit on the tip.
+You can either use `git rebase` with an `edit` line, or you can use this with the commit on the tip.
 The steps are the same either way.
 The first thing we need to do is to back up one commit while leaving the changes uncommitted in the tree: